rwberendsen/eldiem/README.md

 example, deserialize the schema for the latest version of an LDM based on the first version and all the modificatoins made to it in later versions.

+### A note on schema versions of data

+An important distintion in eldiem is made between the schema of data and the schema of a data store.
+To use this distinction effectively, we need a recommendation on how to store the schema version of data that was written effectively.
+Do we need in each and every table definition of an LDM a column where we can store metadata like this?
+What should be its data type?
+We know that normally a table would correspond only to a single LDM.
+Perhaps then, an obligatory `__eldiem__version int` field would do the trick?
+What about data sources that are not under your control, such as when you are extracting data over JDBC of a database under some vendor application?
+Perhaps indeed it is of little use to define an LDM for an interface like that, as its schema is not under your company its control.
+Rather, if you decide to integrate like that, you may shift the burden to the team doing the integration, and before allowing any other team access to extracted data, the integration team will have to publish an LDM for it.
+Surely, in their destination data store they will have the option to control the schema of derived tables.
+Thus, eldiem really is a spec you could use in an internal developer platform, and internal software engineers are its only audience.
+That said, we may allow specifying data models that do not contain `__eldiem__version int` fields.